 In the previous lesson, I shared how to accurately paint the lit and shadowed regions of the model's face, as well as the mid-tones in-between.
 These 3 regions of light, dark, and mid-tone can be seen in this first image.

-(Note: If you haven't read the previous lesson yet, I recommend you read it first: Making Your Flat Portraits Look 3-D (Part I).)
+(Note: If you haven't read the previous lesson yet, I recommend you read it first: How to Make Your Flat Portraits Look 3-D (Part I).)

 The image below shows my next stage… the hair, scarf, and shirt are painted with just 2 values each–1 value for the lit side, 1 value for the shadowed side ("value" describes how light or dark a color is).